strangerstudios/pmpro-roles/README.md

 If you find an issue/bug, let us know by [creating a detailed GitHub issue](https://github.com/strangerstudios/pmpro-roles/issues/new).

 ## Support ##
-This is a developer's portal for Plugin Name.
+This is a developer's portal for Roles for Membership Levels.
 We do not offer support on this channel. **Any support related questions should be directed to [paidmembershipspro.com/support](https://www.paidmembershipspro.com/support/).**

 ## Contributing to Roles for Membership Levels ##
 We encourage and welcome any contribution to Roles for Membership Levels.
 Please read the [guidelines for contributing](https://github.com/strangerstudios/pmpro-roles/blob/dev/.github/CONTRIBUTING.md) to this repository.